-If you have an email course to offer, or are building a mailing list through subscription newsletters, you’ll have to use a service like Mail Chimp or Aweber (I use and endorse Aweber, and this is an affiliate link which pays me a commission if you sign up using the link).
+If you have an email course to offer, or are building a mailing list through subscription newsletters, you’ll have to use a service like Mail Chimp, Aweber, ConvertKit, or BirdSend.
+I recently switched to BirdSend, and they’re really cheap and super functional.
+(This is a referral link to BirdSend; I am an ambassador for them and I receive a small commission if you sign up through my link).

 Fees vary depending on the volume of mail you send and the number of subscribers you have.

 There’s a cost to getting clients; and unless you’re building your clientele/following entirely organically (which is possible), you might have to pay for some exposure.

 If you have a digital product to sell to the public, then you need to establish a merchant platform to process transactions and deliver products.
 E-Junkie, Gumroad, SendOwl and 1ShoppingCart are examples of sites that you can use to sell a digital product like an e-book, as well as manage affiliates.
 Monthly fees depend on the number of (digital) products you have to sell and how large they are.

 Depending on how sophisticated your business and tax/residency situation is, you may wish to incorporate.
 There are hefty fees to establish a corporation, and some ongoing accounting and legal fees to maintain it.